uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

 Now we can be sure that the correct versions of the software will be installed on our collaborator's machines.

+It is important to be aware that by generalizing the YAML file in this way, the results you and your collaborator each generate may be different.
+This could be due to the previously-mentioned difference in hardware and operating system.
+If precise replication is required, more effort may be required such as using [Containers](getting_containers.md#create-your-own-docker-container) to ensure a consistent operating system environment.

 <!-- markdownlint-disable MD046 -->
 !!! note

     The example above is provided only for illustration purposes.
 The error has since been fixed, but the example above really happened and is helpful to explain version pinning.
 <!-- markdownlint-enable MD046 -->

-#### Good Practice for Finding Software Packages on Anaconda
+#### Good Practice for Finding Software Packages on `conda`

-Finding Anaconda software packages involves searching through the available “Channels” and repositories to locate the specific packages that contain functions that you need for your environment.
-Channels are Anaconda's way of organizing packages.
-Channels instruct Anaconda where to look for packages when installation is to be done.
-The following are Anaconda Channels that are readily used to house majority of the packages used in scientific research.
-Anaconda, Conda-Forge, BioConda, other Channels also exist.
-If you want more information on Anaconda Channels please see their [docs](https://docs.anaconda.com/).

-In the sections below, you will see information on how to find key packages you intend to use, ensure the packages are up-to-date, figure out the best way to install them, and finally compose an environment file for portability and replicability.
+Finding `conda` software packages involves searching through the available channels and repositories to locate the specific packages that contain functions that you need for your environment.
+Channels instruct `conda` where to look for packages when installation is to be done.
+In the sections below, you will see information on how to locate packages important for your work, ensure the packages are up-to-date, figure out the best way to install them, and finally compose an environment file for portability and replicability.

-##### Step-by-Step Guide to Finding Anaconda Software Packages
+##### Step-by-Step Guide to Finding `conda` Software Packages

-If we find the package at one of the Channel sources mentioned above, we can check the Platform version to ensure it is either "noarch" (if available) or linux.
+If we find the package at one of the channel sources mentioned above, we can check the Platform version to ensure it is either "noarch" (if available) or linux.
 After noting the version, we can click the "source" or "repo" link (if available) or "homepage".
 Then we try to find the latest version.
 For a package found on GitHub, click "Releases" on the right-hand side.
 Verify that the latest Release is the same as, or very close to, the version on Anaconda or PyPI.
 If so, the package is being maintained on Anaconda/PyPI and suitable for use.
 Note the exact software name, version, and channel (if not on PyPI).
 We prefer searching using the following methods, and usually have the most success in the order listed below.

 - Using Google: You may already be familiar with the exact Anaconda package name you require.
 In the event this is not the case, a simple web engine search with key words usually finds the package.
 For example, a web search for an Anaconda package would be something along the lines of “Anaconda package for `Generic Topic Name`”.
 Your search results, should return popular package names related to the topic you have searched for.
 In the sections below, there is an attempt to provide a detailed step-by-step guide on how to find Anaconda packages using “numpy” as an example.